2025 Arts & media funding cuts

 “It’s never been more dire than it is now.

 The NEA serves the entire country.
 40of the grant budget is awarded to the states to distribute through their programs, and the other 60% goes to those who apply for grants directly through the NEA.
 The money is not intended as a handout; it's development funding that is still critical and demonstrably generative.
-From Forbes Magazine (2023): "According to the U.S. Bureau of Economic Analysis, the nation’s arts and entertainment sector (nonprofit and commercial) is a $1.02 trillion industry that supports 4.9 million jobs and is 4.2 percent of the nation’s economy – larger than sectors such as construction, transportation, and agriculture."
-From NASAA stats: "Every $1 the NEA invests in grants leverages $9 in local and private matches.”
-That funding supports the work of writers, painters, sculptors, musicians, actors, dancers, designers, directors, architects, folk artists, teachers, administrators of the arts - all those who show and tell the diverse stories of how we’ve survived and thrived on the planet.
+From Forbes Magazine (2023): "According to the U.S. Bureau of Economic Analysis, the nation’s arts and entertainment sector (nonprofit and commercial) is a $1.02 trillion industry that supports 4.9 million jobs and is 4.2 percent of the nation’s economy – larger than sectors such as construction, transportation, and agriculture.”
+And from NASAA stats: "Every $1 the NEA invests in grants leverages $9 in local and private matches.”
+That funding is seed money for the work of writers, painters, sculptors, musicians, actors, dancers, designers, directors, architects, folk artists, teachers, arts administrators - all those who help show and tell the diverse stories of how we’ve survived and thrived on the planet.
+And those stories are about doctors, nurses, lawyers, bankers, teachers, farmers, politicians, soldiers, laborers, and the rest.
+All of us.
+The stories include yours.

-Even if you don’t support the arts, they support you.
-The arts are by nature subjective; that’s their job and it's what gives them their unique power and value.
-It's also what draws debate; because it is subjective, it cannot and should not always please or even appeal to everyone.
-We’ll never agree on everything.
+So even if you don’t support the arts, they support you.
+They give everyone a voice, a name, a platform.
+That’s their job, and their unique value.
+It also creates debate: because the arts are by nature subjective, they cannot and should not please or even appeal to everyone.
+Happily, we’ll never agree on everything.
 That’s the point.
-The craft and strength of the arts are in their capacity to explore any perspective - including yours - and to create forms of communicating ideas about it.
+There are as many perspectives as there are people, and the power of the arts is in their capacity to explore all of them and to create forms of communicating ideas about them.
 It’s the only sector whose purpose is personal expression.
-The product is not from a factory but from an idea or experience you may or may not share or even understand - though even if you don’t, it can still have the ability to engage you.
+The product is not from a factory but from an idea you may or may not share or even understand - though even if you don’t, it can still engage you and speak to you.
 But regardless of intent or content, it is a product, created as professionally as any on aassembly line, and it's a proven sector of the economy and a community driver.

 Many people have only the vaguest idea of how the arts are made.
 It's seldom simple and requires time, skill, strategy, and often lots of hands working in unison.
 A few years ago I was directing a technical rehearsal for a play and someone who knew nothing about the process was there.
-After an hour of watching us (a team of dozens, most of whom the audience never sees) stop frequently to adjust timing of lighting and projections, rhythm of entrances and exits, tweaks to levels and mix of microphones, and notes to the cast about integrating all those things, the man (a chemist) said to me with faint amazement, "This is work!"
-And that was just one hour of one project, and a process that often takes a year or more and sometimes hundreds of people in the weeds and details of concept, design, and execution.
+After an hour of watching us (a team of dozens, most of whom the audience never sees) stop often to adjust timing of lighting and projections, rhythm of entrances and exits, tweaks to levels and mix of microphones, and notes to the cast about integrating all those things, the man (a chemist) said to me with faint amazement, "This is work!"
+And that was just one hour of one project, and a schedule that often takes a year or more and sometimes hundreds of people in a painstaking process of concept through execution.
 (This business is glamorous about 5% of the time, and mainly to those who aren't in it.)

-Seeing a finished product can make it seem easy, even fun.
+Seeing a finished arts product can make it seem easy, even fun.
 That's as it should be, but knowing about the work behind it comes in handy when it comes to economics and "the bottom line.”
 In the commercial world of Broadway, generally non musicals are capitalized at $3 to 5 million each, and musicals at $10 to 20 million - standard costs for goods and professional services in that arena.
 This year, Boop!
-The Musical was capitalized at $26 million, and closed after only 112 performances, losing most of that $26m after 25 years of development to get it produced.
-Years ago when producing costs began to balloon, the late great Harold Prince cashed in his glittering six decade career chips, saying “I stopped producing because I didn’t want to raise $10 million.
+The Musical was capitalized at $26 million, and closed after only 112 performances, losing all of that $26m - after 25 years of development to even get it produced.
+Years ago when producing costs began to balloon, the late great Harold Prince cashed in his iconic six-decade career chips, saying “I stopped producing because I didn’t want to raise $10 million.
 I’m not sure I could and I wouldn’t want to make the effort.”
-Contrast that with the non-profit regional alternative.
-A single professional theatre production at that level costs, minimally, $100,000.
+Contrast that with the non-profit regional option.
+A single professional production at that level costs, minimally, $100,000.
 Not a drop in the bucket but hardly the fortune it takes to roll the dice on Broadway.

 Painting by Thomas Hart Benton